segmentio/segment-docs/src/engage/audiences/linked-audiences-limits.md

 Entity value type ahead cache | Up to 100 unique values | The maximum number of entity values Segment stores in cache.
 Entity columns | Up to 1000 unique values | The maximum number of entity property columns Segment surfaces in the condition builder.
 Run frequency | 15 minutes (this is the fastest time) | You can’t configure more frequency syncs.
 You can select **Run Now** to trigger runs, but you’re limited by Profiles Sync for when new data syncs back to the data warehouse.
+Destination Mappings | Up to 100 mappings | You can set up to 100 action destination mappings per destination instance.